SilentLegionInc/settings-control/README.md

 # settings-control

-Controller for different settings of FOproject

-FLASK_APP=flask-test.py FLASK_ENV=development flask run

-backend:
+Main target of this software is manage diffent control cores of autonomous research complexes.
+Complexes were developed in NGTU R.E.
+Alekseeva

+Backend use Python3 with Flask framework
+Backend developed on JavaScript with Vue.js

+To use it on production we use NGINX to host JS files and waitress to lauch python server.
+Egor's main target was to configure different types of research complexes Evgeniy's main target was to monitoring data from diffent sensors and display their to user

+**TODO:**
+- *Make how to laucnh instruction.*
-you need add a backend folder to your PYTHONPATH and change working directory to backend/src
+- *you need add a backend folder to your PYTHONPATH and change working directory to backend/src *